kaarlekaarle/TheCommons/scripts/README.md

 - Delegations are simple 1:1 chains (each delegator delegates to one direct voter)
 - All votes are cast for Option A to create a clear performance test scenario

-## Riverbend Demo Seeding
+## Springfield Demo Seeding

 ### `seed_demo_city.py`
-A comprehensive demo seeding script that creates a realistic small-city community called "Riverbend" with:
+A comprehensive demo seeding script that creates a realistic small-city community called "Springfield" with:

 **Users (12):**
 - mayor, cityplanner, teacher, shop_owner, student, nurse, cyclist, driver, parent, librarian, waste_manager, developer